MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ### Why is the delete option disabled for some fields in the contact record?

-If you enable new contact creation from within Copilot for Sales, you can't remove a field from the contact form if it's marked as required in CRM.
+If you enable new contact creation from within Copilot for Sales, you can't remove a field from the contact record if it's marked as required in CRM.

 ### Which fields can't be customized?